proinsias/proinsias.github.io/_posts/2021/2021-04-04-homebrew-upgrading-python-packages.md

 ---
 layout: single
-title: "Python: Upgrading Homebrew packages using pip"
+title: 'Python: Upgrading Homebrew packages using pip'
 date: 2021-04-04 21:47
 modified: 2021-04-04 21:47
 categories: til
 tags:
     - homebrew
     - python
     - til
 ---

 > Homebrew Python packages work by setting up their own package-specific virtual environments.
 > This means you can upgrade them without waiting for the tap.
+>
 > To find the virtual environment, run `head -n 1` against the Homebrew-provided executable.
 > For example, VisiData is `vd`, so this works: